Novartis plans Zolgensma giveaways as some fear 'health lottery'

-ZURICH (Reuters) - Novartis aims to give away 100 doses of its $2.1 million-per-patient Zolgensma for spinal muscular atrophy (SMA) in 2020 in a free-drug program that one patient group worried was a “health lottery” that could neglect some babies.
+ZURICH, Dec 19 (Reuters) - Novartis aims to give away 100 doses of its $2.1 million-per-patient Zolgensma for spinal muscular atrophy (SMA) in 2020 in a free-drug programme that one patient group worried was a “health lottery” that could neglect some babies.

 Starting Jan.
 2, Novartis’s AveXis unit which developed Zolgensma will set aside 50 doses of the world’s costliest single-dose treatment through June for babies under 2 years old, Novartis said on Thursday, with up to 100 total doses to be distributed through 2020.